 Flagler College recognizes that persons with disabilities may require assistance with alerting, evacuating, and sheltering in the event of an emergency.
 College procedures require all persons, including those with disabilities, to evacuate a facility any time the fire alarm system is activated or otherwise instructed to do so.

 Individuals with mobility disabilities need to know if there is a usable circulation path from the building they are in.
 If not, they may not be able to exit a building without help from fire, police, or other emergency personnel.
 Persons who are unable to evacuate should await evacuation assistance in designated rescue locations, such as an Area of Rescue Assistance.
 All others should evacuate according to the evacuation signs in each classroom or facility.

 As a faculty member it is important for you to be aware of any students in your class who may qualify as needing assistance in the event of an emergency.
-You will receive a letter from the OSSD office on individual students who have qualified for services and need assistance, but not all students with disabilities register with OSSD.
-If you did not receive a letter on a student who you feel would need assistance in the event of an emergency, please notify Security and Office of Services for Students with Disabilities as soon as possible.
+You will receive a letter from the DRC office on individual students who have qualified for services and need assistance, but not all students with disabilities register with DRC.
+If you did not receive a letter on a student who you feel would need assistance in the event of an emergency, please notify Security and the Disability Resource Center as soon as possible.

 It is imperative that each student plans ahead and knows the evacuation route and procedures needed to stay safe in the event of an emergency.

 - Make sure Fire Evacuation signs explaining the evacuation route to students with disabilities have been posted in your classrooms.